 Statistically, no, your phone is not that dangerous.
 According to the PEW Research Center, nearly 2/3 of Americans own a smartphone device and nearly similar numbers for most developed countries.
 With only a few hundred cases reported, maybe a few thousand events, the chances of your phone just bursting into flames randomly is slim

 However, with that said, I would not continue to use a Galaxy Note 7 for sure.
-Other phones have caught fire and they have injured people.
+Other phones have .
 Exploding phones have even allegedly killed some people.

 But I wouldn't chuck my phone out the window just yet.